Galleria mellonella: Adult

 Adult moths are brown gray and range from 10 to 18 mm in length.
-The adults' wingspan is 30 to 41 mm.
+The adults' wingspan is 30 to 41 mm.Meyrick describes it - Forewings brown, suffusedly irrorated with ashy-whitish, especially on costal half towards base, and sprinkled with black, dorsal area much mixed with whitish-ochreous or ferruginous; some tufts of raised scales on fold; first and second lines angulated, faint, towards dorsum marked with short blackish dashes on veins and small dorsal spots, first sometimes almost obsolete.
+Hindwings in male pale fuscous, becoming dark posteriorly, in female fuscous-whitish, terminally fuscous.
+Larva pale dull grey; head and plate of 2 dark reddish-brown : in old honeycombs in beehives; 5-8.

 This moth flies from May to October in the temperate parts of its range, such as Belgium and the Netherlands.
 Females are larger and heavier than males, and possess a characteristic beaklike head.
 The outer margin of the forewing is smooth and the labial palp is extended forwards.
 Males are identified by the semilunar notch.
 Females live for an average of 12 days; males live for an average of 21 days.

 Host

-G. mellonella larvae parasitize wild honeybees.
+Galleria mellonella larvae parasitize wild honeybees.
 Eggs are laid within the hive, and the larva that hatch tunnel through the honeycombs that contain honeybee larva and their honey stores.
 The tunnels they create are lined with silk, which entangles and starves emerging bees, a phenomenon known as galleriasis.
 Tunnels also result in massive destruction of the combs.
 As a result, honey is wasted as it leaks out when cell caps are eaten.
 Finally, both G. mellonella adults and larvae can be vectors for pathogens that can infect honeybees, including the Israeli acute paralysis virus (IAPV) and the black queen cell virus (BQCV).

 Enemies

 Parasites

 Apanteles galleriae parasitizes G. mellonella larva inside the beehive.
-1-2 eggs are laid by the adult Apanteles galleriae on each larva, though only one succeeds in parasitizing the host and surviving.
+1-2 eggs, laid by the adult Apanteles galleriae, were found on each larva, with only one successfully parasitizing the host and surviving throughout its life cycle.
 The parasite emerges and ruptures the host body, and pupates into a small cocoon.
 Parasitism increases gradually, starting in February, reaching its peak in May, then declining until July.
 However, it is unlikely that this parasite will take root in a strong, healthy colony as they will be kept out of the hive by bees.
 Even if they are able to enter the hive, it is difficult to navigate through the darkness in order to find their host.

 Habrobracon hebetor also parasitizes G. mellonella adults, along with other members of the family Pyralidae.
 It uses male-secreted sex pheromones to locate its host.